-Note that some modules like Kernel may not be available on non-Linux systems.
+Note that some modules such as Kernel may not be available on non-Linux systems.

-This configuration will gather the CPU’s percentage and total usage every five seconds.
+This configuration gathers the CPU percentage and total usage every five seconds.
 See this page for other possible configurations of the system input.

-At this point the terminal window, you are running Influxd in, should be showing something like this:
+At this point, the terminal window on which you run InfluxDB should display something like this:

-Showing a successful write of the Telegraf metrics to the InfluxDb.
+This indicates a successful write of the Telegraf metrics to InfluxDB.

-The next step is installing and starting Grafana.
+The next step is to install and start Grafana.

-Grafana works out of the box and can be reached via localhost:3000.
+Grafana works straight out of the box and can be reached on localhost:3000.